Sacred tree: Panchavati groves

 During Vat Purnima festival married women tying threads around a banyan tree.

 Panchavati, are groves of five trees sacred to Indian-origin religions, such as Hinduism, Buddhism and Jainism.
 Panchavati has five types of sacred trees, however there are more than five types of trees which are considered sacred and form the part of panchavati.
 Sacred trees used in panchavati are the Vata (ficus benghalensis, Banyan), Ashvattha (ficus religiosa, Peepal), Bilva (aegle marmelos, Bengal Quince), Amalaki (phyllanthus emblica, Indian Gooseberry, Amla), Ashoka (Saraca asoca, Ashok), Udumbara (ficus racemosa, Cluster Fig, Gular), Nimba (Azadirachta indica, Neem) and Shami (prosopis spicigera, Indian Mesquite).

 Forests Department, Haryana has initiated a state-wide program to plant panchavati groves in each village, which will be planted along the temples, ponds, and common land.
 From 2021, land was identified in villages for planting these groves which will be looked after by the villagers.
 Within each grove, peepal will be planted in the east, banyan in the north, bel in the centre, amla in the west and ashoka tree in the south.

 Sacred plants

+a holy basil plant (Ocimum tenuiflorum) with fully mature flowers.

 The sacred fruits and plants include the Bael, Kusha grass, Tulasi (see Tulasi chaura and Tulasi Vivaha), flowers such as Lotus, Champaka, coconut, paan (betal leaf), banana leaf, etc. are also sacred.
 Tulsi in India is cultivated for religious and traditional medicinal purposes, and also for its essential oil.
 It is widely used as a herbal tea, commonly used in Ayurveda, and has a place within the Vaishnava tradition of Hinduism, in which devotees perform worship involving holy basil plants or leaves.
 The sacred flowers include the Lotus, Champaka and Marigold.